Multimedia Entertainment: History

 In 1981, Multimedia acquired Show Biz Inc., syndicator of country music television programs such as Pop!
 Goes the Country.
 Multimedia also received an agreement with Jim Owens Productions to distribute country-based programs.
-The company later used Multimedia's St. Louis flagship station KSDK as launching pad for The Sally Jessy Raphael Show in 1983, and WLWT as the original base for The Jerry Springer Show in 1991.
-Multimedia Entertainment also created short-lived TV vehicles for conservative talk radio hosts Rush Limbaugh and Dennis Prager.
-During this period, Bob Turner, New York Congressman, served as the company's CEO.
+The company later used Multimedia's St. Louis station KSDK as launching pad for The Sally Jessy Raphael Show in 1983, and WLWT as the original base for The Jerry Springer Show in 1991.
+Multimedia Entertainment also created TV vehicles for conservative talk radio hosts Rush Limbaugh and Dennis Prager.
+During this period Bob Turner, a veteran media executive who would later serve as a U.S. congressional representative from New York, served as the company's CEO.

-On September 17, 1991, Multimedia acquired assets of Carolco's television distribution unit Orbis Communications.
-Included were first-run syndication rights to The Joker's Wild and John Davidson's hosted version of The $100,000 Pyramid and TV movies.
-The Carolco Television Productions unit has been became Multimedia Television Productions, which was later known as Multimedia Motion Pictures, and Robert Turner has joined the studio as president.
+On September 17, 1991, Multimedia acquired Carolco's television operations.
+Included were distribution unit Orbis Communications (which itself included first-run syndication rights to The Joker's Wild and John Davidson's hosted version of The $100,000 Pyramid) and TV movie production.
+The Carolco Television Productions unit became Multimedia Television Productions, which was later known as Multimedia Motion Pictures, and Robert Turner has joined the studio as president.
 Neil Russell was then served as president of the studio several months later.
+The TV rights to Carolco's film library were not included in the acquisition and were instead eventually licensed to Spelling Entertainment's Worldvision Enterprises in 1992.

 Multimedia Entertainment was included in the sale of Multimedia to the Gannett Company in 1995.
-Gannett then sold its production/syndication arm to Universal Television in 1996 and a year later it was folded into Universal Television Enterprises in February.
+Gannett then sold its production/syndication arm to MCA in 1996 and a year later it was folded into Universal Television Enterprises in February.
 In 1998, Universal Television including the USA Networks were sold to Barry Diller and became part of Studios USA.

 The rights to the Multimedia Entertainment name were retained by Gannett, and were transferred to Tegna after Gannett split into two companies in 2015; it is now used for the Tegna subsidiary that holds the license for WGRZ in Buffalo, New York (which Gannett had acquired in a swap for WLWT in 1997, shortly after the Multimedia acquisition), while KARE, KPNX, KUSA, KTVD, WTLV, and WJXX operate as Multimedia Holdings Corporation.